blucreative/dlr-arma3/docs/about_the_unit/rank.md

 This is a senior management role focussing on the training, welfare and discipline of a company.
 WO2s act as senior advisor to the Major in command of the sub-unit and may also be selected for commission as an Officer.
 As WO2's have a heavy responsibility on training, they are required to hold all specialised training qualifications.

 - Minimum time in Service: 70 days
+- Training Completed:
+	- Automatic Rifleman Training
+	- Designated Marksman Training
+	- Grenadier Training
+	- Night Warfare Training
+	- OBUA Training
-- Training Completed: Automatic Rifleman Training, Designated Marksman Training, Grenadier Training, Night Warfare Training, OBUA Training, RadOps / Forward Observer Module, Infantry Medic Module
+	- RadOps / Forward Observer Module
+	- Infantry Medic Module

 ### WO1 Regimental Sergeant Major (W01 RSM.)
 The most senior soldier rank in the British Army, achieved after a period of outstanding service.
 WO1s are the senior advisors of their unit's Commanding Officer, with leadership discipline and welfare responsibilities for all officers, soldiers and equipment within the unit.